 Option Description -? or -h Displays a usage message and exits.
 If you specify either of these options, all other options and input text are ignored. -install Installs the proxy as a Windows service.
 You can use this option only in a Windows environment.
 You can also specify the other options to be used each time the proxy starts.
 Enter other options after the -install option.
 This option just installs the proxy and specifies behavior for when it is started - you must still start the network proxy service after installing it. -uninstall Removes the proxy from the Windows service control manager database.
 You can use this option only in a Windows environment.
 After removal, the proxy is no longer an installed service.
 Make sure to stop the service before you uninstall it. -f Runs the network proxy in the foreground.
 On Linux, dpcproxy typically runs as a background daemon. -p port Specifies an alternate port at which the network proxy listens for incoming client connections.
 By default, the network proxy listens on port 623, which is a privileged port in most operating systems. -L Forces the network proxy to accept connections only from the local host address (127.0.0.1).
-This option prevents this instance of the network proxy from providing services to systems other than the local system. -l language Localizes (displays in a specific language) messages and dates sent to a network proxy client.
+This option prevents this instance of the network proxy from providing services to systems other than the local system. -1 language Localizes (displays in a specific language) messages and dates sent to a network proxy client.
 If you do not use this option, the network proxy detects the language from the Operating System.
-If a language is not specified on the command line the detected language is not a language supported by CLI, the network proxy defaults to English. -d logfiledir Keeps a debug log file in the directory logfiledir .
-If you do not use this option, debug information is not logged. -u Turns off Serial over LAN data encryption for this instance of dpcproxy.
+If a language is not specified on the command line the detected language is not a language supported by CLI, the network proxy defaults to English.
+Use the following codes to set the language (the first value is for Linux, the second for Windows): en_US or enu - English de_DE or deu - German ko_KR or kor - Korean

+Option Description

+es_ES or esp - Spanish

+zh_CN or chs - Chinese

+-d logfiledir Keeps a debug log file in the directory logfiledir .
+If you do not use this option, debug information is not logged.

+-u Turns off Serial over LAN data encryption for this instance of dpcproxy.
 With encryption off, all serial data transferred over the LAN is sent without encryption.